ellisonbg/py4science/book/getting_started.rst

-*Curse of Python* is that it is so fun and easy to implement powerful tools that people often prefer to "roll their own" web application server, plotting library or machine learning toolkit rather than use someone elses.
+*Curse of Python* is that it is so fun and easy to implement powerful tools that people often prefer to "roll their own" web application server, plotting library or machine learning toolkit rather than use someone else's.
 This is a bit tongue in cheek: over time communities do coalesce around successful packages, but in early stages there is often too much choice rather than too little simply because Python developers enjoy writing Python code, since it is so expressive and